raymondxu/RaymondXu.github.io/README.md

-#####This is my personal website that I've been building to explore HTML, CSS, and Javascript.
+#####This is my personal website that I've been building to explore HTML, CSS, and JavaScript.
 As a result, please view it as a work in progress rather than a final product.